qri-io/rfcs/text/0004-structured_data_io.md

 map[string]interface{} // object
 ```

-When examining an `Entry.Value` it's type is `interface{}`, performing a [type switch](https://tour.golang.org/methods/16) that handles all of the above types
+When examining an `Entry.Value` it's type is `interface{}`, performing a
+[type switch](https://tour.golang.org/methods/16) that handles all of the above
-will cover all possible cases for a valid entry.
+types will cover all possible cases for a valid entry.
 Using such a type switch
 recursively on complex types provides a robust, exhaustive method for inspecting
 any given entry.

 Its important to note that these garuntees are only enforced for basic
 Structured I/O streams.
 Abstractions on top of Structured I/O may introduce
 additional types during processing.
-A classic example is date parsing.
+A classic example is timestamp parsing.
 Implementers of streams that break this type assumption are encouraged to define
 a more specific interface than structured I/O to indicate to consumers this
 assumption has been broken.